 Real-Time Decision Making

-As an AI tool is fed supply chain data, it learns more about the company's operations.
+As an artificial intelligence tool is fed supply chain data, it learns more about the company's operations.
 These tools use this operational knowledge to identify inefficiencies and recommend corrective actions.
 For example, an AI tool may recognize a gradual increase in California-based customers and recommend storing more inventory in the warehouse nearest California.

 Improved Efficiency and Cost Savings

-AI can be used to identify process gaps in real-time or predict them based on unstructured data.
+Artificial intelligence can be used to identify process gaps in real-time or predict them based on unstructured data.
 Once these process gaps are identified, the tool can recommend corrective actions, increasing ROI.

 AI-Powered Technologies in Supply Chain Optimization